One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Jericho Experiment Details

 \subsection{PERFORMANCE COMPARISON: SCALEZERO VS. UNIZERO (ST)}

 As shown in \autoref{fig:jericho_curves}, the multitask ScaleZero attains returns comparable to the single-task UniZero baseline on most Jericho games, with learning curves exhibiting an “easy-first, hard-later” progression.
 Specifically, ScaleZero converges faster on \textit{Acorncourt}, \textit{Omniquest}, and \textit{Detective}; on the most challenging \textit{Zork1}, it initially lags but accelerates after ~150k environment interactions to reach parity with UniZero.
-We hypothesize that this stems from multitask training inducing transferable language priors and interaction routines, which help filter feasible commands, compress the open-ended action space, and reduce fruitless exploration.
+We hypothesize that this stems from multitask training inducing transferable language priors and interaction routines, which help filter feasible commands and reduce fruitless exploration.